-In 2009 Plácido Domingo added the baritone role of Simon Boccanegra to his repertoire, later appearing in the part at the Met, La Scala, Covent Garden and in Madrid, Berlin and Los Angeles.
-In 2010 he added Rigoletto, initially at a concert per-formance in Beijing, later in a production broadcast by Italian television from Mantua, the opera’s original setting.
-At the Los Angeles Opera, where he is the Eli and Edythe Broad General Director, he sang the role of Pablo Neruda in the 2010 world premiere of Daniel Catán’s Il postino.
-In March 2012 he took on the role of Athanaël in Thaïs in Valencia and over the next seasons added nine more of Verdi’s baritone roles to his repertoire: Francesco Foscari (I due Foscari) in Los Angeles, Giorgio Germont (La traviata) at the Met, Nabucco at Covent Garden, Giacomo (Giovanna d’Arco) at the Salzburg Festival, Count di Luna (Il trovatore) and Macbeth at the Berlin State Opera, Don Carlo (Ernani) at the Met, Marquis of Posa (Don Carlo) at the Vienna State Opera and in the 2017/18 season Miller (Luisa Miller) at the Met.
-In 2015 he also sang the title role in Puccini’s Gianni Schicchi for the first time in Los Angeles.
-Plácido Domingo’s most recent operatic roles at the Salzburg Festival have been Count di Luna in 2014, Athanaël in a concert performance of Thaïs in 2016 and Francesco Foscari in concert performances of I due Foscari in 2017.
+In 2009 Plácido Domingo added to his repertoire the baritone role of Simon Boccanegra, and went on to sing it at the Metropolitan Opera, New York, La Scala, Milan, the Royal Opera House, Covent Garden, and in Madrid, Berlin and Los Angeles.
+He followed this in 2010 with the title role of Rigoletto.
+In 2010 he also created the role of Pablo Neruda in the world premiere of Daniel Catán’s Il postino at Los Angeles Opera.
+In March 2012 he took on the role of Athanaël (Thaïs) in Valencia, and in the ensuing seasons added nine more Verdi baritone roles to his repertoire: Francesco Foscari (I due Foscari) in Los Angeles, Germont (La traviata) at the Metropolitan Opera, Nabucco at Covent Garden, Giacomo (Giovanna d’Arco) at the Salzburg Festival, Count di Luna (Il trovatore) and Macbeth at Berlin State Opera, Don Carlo (Ernani) at the Metropolitan Opera, the Marquis of Posa (Don Carlo) at the Vienna State Opera, and, in the 2017/18 season, Miller (Luisa Miller) at the Metropolitan Opera.
+In 2015 he sang the title role of Puccini’s Gianni Schicchi for the first time with Los Angeles Opera, and in May 2019, also with Los Angeles Opera, he made his first appearance as Juanillo in Manuel Penella Moreno’s El gato montés.